 - The marks on your skin from self-injury or a suicide attempt

-- The emptiness you feel because of that loving relationship blown-to-bits
+- The emptiness you feel because of that loving relationship blown to smithereens

-- The look of horror on your face when you walk into a roomful of people
+- The redness of your face when you walk into a roomful of people

-- The extra 40 pounds you carry because of the meds
+- The extra 40 pounds you carry because of meds and pounding carbs

 - The feeling of total worthlessness because you lost that job